freelawproject/free.law/content/pages/pacer-facts.md

 ### What if I'm a government employee, say at the DOJ — Surely I don't pay PACER fees, right?

 This is a reasonable thought but even the DOJ must pay PACER fees.
-In fact, according to a [FOIA request placed in late 2017][doj], the DOJ has made the following annual PACER payments:
+In fact, according to a [FOIA request placed in early 2015 and responded to in early 2018][doj], the DOJ has made the following annual PACER payments:

 <table class="table table-bordered table-condensed">
     <thead>